dantrag/spring_simulator/README.md

 # Spring Simulator
-C++-based simulator of 2d spring-connected particle nets capable of changing shape via manipulating with actuators.
-Currently actuators include heaters (capable of melting/freezing the material) and pushers (grippers that can grip a piece of material and move).
+C++-based simulator of 2d particle meshes capable of changing shape via manipulating with actuators.
+Currently actuators include heaters (can  melt/freeze the material) and pushers (grippers that can grip a piece of material and move).
+Other programmable actuators can be easily added, if needed.

 - [Background](#background)
   * [Actuators](#actuators)